FrankSzendzielarz/AlgorandVisualStudio/README.md

 ## USING THE TEMPLATES

 After creating a project using a template here, please **Update Nuget Packages** and then **Unload and Reload the project in VS**.
+## UPDATE (April 2024)
+V 1.20 is a major update with a more robust compiler fixing various issues and introducing new features:
+- SmartContractLibrary is now offered, where STATIC methods can be defined and included in Smart Contracts.(Documentation to be provided)
+- TEAL specific big integer is deprecated and replaced with System.Numerics.BigInteger
+- All native numeric types in C# including floating point decimal, but not binary floating point (float/double) are now supported with casting between them.
+- A decision was made to stay completely with C# native types: ABI encodings are handled implicitly
+- A Gherkin style (SpecFlow) test project is included
+- Updated project templates (the MAUI template is temporarily removed as the MAUI technology has moved on significantly and requires a major upgrade - for now the Reverse Proxy component is included to help with native app development)
+- Source has been restructured for easier maintenance and testing
+- Source is now open and included in this repo.

 ## UPDATE (December 2023)
 The following in v 1.12 are now included:
 - Proxies now include additional methods that return a transaction list, for signing and sending by the developer manually.
 This allows for ABI method composability.